patriciacrain/Samsung-Assignment/README.md

 #### Step Five

 Using the aggregate function, find the average (mean) of all the numeric variables by Activity and Subject.
 Remove 2 NA columns created by aggregate.
-Amend the variable names to include "-Avg" at the end of each.
+Amend the variable names to include ".Avg" at the end of each.
 Now the dataset has 68 variables and 180 observations, 1 observation for each of the 6 activities performed by the 30 subjects.

 #### Step Six